pauldevelopai/mediamap/LIGHTSAIL_GUIDE.md

-# 🚀 MediaMap on AWS Lightsail
+# 🚀 DataSafe on AWS Lightsail

 ## Why Lightsail?

-Lightsail is perfect for MediaMap because:
+Lightsail is perfect for DataSafe because:
 - ✅ **Simpler than EC2** - Managed VPS with easy setup
 - ✅ **Predictable pricing** - $3.50/month for nano instance
 - ✅ **Built-in networking** - Automatic firewall and DNS